 Many people balk at the idea of drawing their shades — they like the light in the spring and summer.
 There’s something to that, but there’s also something to the idea that shade is cooler than direct light.
 Drawing the shades can lower the temperature in your house.
 Keep them closed and the AC system won’t work as hard.

 Finally, get your HVAC system serviced twice a year.
-If you’re in need of regular maintenance, call One Source Heating and Cooling at 334-203-3466 and let us help reduce your spring cleaning costs today.
+If you’re in need of regular maintenance, call One Source Heating, Cooling & Electrical at 334-203-3466 and let us help reduce your spring cleaning costs today.

 Image provided by Bigstock